MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/installing-an-advanced-properties-page-for-a-com-port.md

 - port numbers WDK serial devices
 - FIFO control parameters WDK serial devices
-- COM port numbers WDK serial devices ms.date: 04/20/2017
+- COM port numbers WDK serial devices ms.date: 03/17/2022
 ---

-# Installing an Advanced Properties Page for a COM Port
+# Create an Advanced Properties Page for a COM Port

 The advanced property page displays a default user dialog box for setting FIFO control parameters and selecting a COM port number.
 However, you can override the default dialog box by supplying a custom dialog box.